minnojs/minno-time/README.md

 ### Building the project
 In order to build this project you should install [Node.js](http://nodejs.org/) and then run `npm install` in the root directory.

+Next run `npm run build` in order to build the site and optimize the player.

+If you want to activate a simple local server run `npm start`.

 We use [Grunt](http://gruntjs.com/) in order to automate tasks. `grunt build` should create a dist folder with the optimzed javascript, and a docs folder with documentation.
 You can specifiy an alternative url for the player using `grunt build --player=path/to/my/player`.
 You can ask for the site version (as opposed to local version) of the documentation using `grunt build --site`.

-In case you do not have the grunt client installed globaly, you can try to use `./node_modules/.bin/grunt build` instead.